pyvisa/pyvisa-py/docs/source/compliance.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 | **Used by:** all resources
 | **Access:** RO
-| **Coverage:** Missing
+| **Coverage:** Full

-Proposition for future change: since we're not fully compliant, this is stretching it.
-NI-VISA MacOS uses 0x0070 0000, NI-VISA's doc says it is 0x0030 0000
-VPP-4.3 says it SHALL be 0x0070 0200
-Maybe set to 0x0030 0000 ?

 ``VI_ATTR_SEND_END_EN``
 ^^^^^^^^^^^^^^^^^^^^^^^
-| **Used by:** all resources
+| **Used by:** all resources except USB RAW
 | **Access:** R/W
 | **Coverage:**
 |  - GPIB INSTR, GPIB INTFC: Full
-|  - ASRL, VXI-11, HiSLIP, USB: Partial; The partial implementations expose or read the setting but do not consistently apply it to the underlying transport's end-of-message behavior.
+|  - ASRL, VXI-11, HiSLIP, USB, SOCKET: Partial; The partial implementations expose or read the setting but do not consistently apply it to the underlying transport's end-of-message behavior.
-|  - SOCKET: Missing

 Proposition for future change: to be tackled together with ``VI_ATTR_SUPPRESS_END_EN``